February 28, 2025

 Key Takeaways

 While an ELD device is required under the FMCSA’s ELD mandate, adopting an ELD solution can also be hugely effective at improving the safety, efficiency, and sustainability of your fleet.
+Additionally, integrated telematics and dash cam solutions can provide valuable insights for roadside inspections and compliance audits.

 Drive time, HOS, and record of duty status for ELD compliance